Make it stand out

 Residents who ALREADY have past work experience with LMPS may be exempted from their distribution rotation if they have already met the CPRB standard for distribution.
 Replacement rotations that are available are: Medication Safety; Medication Use Evaluation; or Clinical Research within LMPS

-Pediatrics POD Rotation Weeks
+Pediatrics Program Rotation Weeks

 Activity (weeks):